 The newly completed Pool Pavilion features a 25 metre indoor swimming pool and spa, with gymnasium.

-The centre piece of the village will be the Beach House Community Centre, a comprehensive community building for the exclusive use of residents and including reception, library, lounge, restaurant, bar, internet cafe’, craft rooms, wellness centre, mini theatre, hair salon and a range of general activity areas.
+The centre piece of the village will be the Beach House Community Centre, a comprehensive community building including reception, library, lounge, restaurant, bar, internet cafe’, craft rooms, wellness centre, mini theatre, hair salon and a range of general activity areas.

-Subject to consent a full care facility is planned adjacent to the Community Centre.
+Subject to consent a full care facility is planned adjacent to the Beach House.

 Resident workshops and garden allotments are also planned and there will be provision for campervan parking.